What is Adderall?

 Illegal uses of Adderall

-- Taking the drug despite knowing that it’s causing harmful effects.
+- Continuing to use the drug despite knowing it is causing harm

-According to anecdotal evidence, Adderall had been known to have side effects that disappear when the patient gets used with the drug such as:
+According to anecdotal evidence, Adderall has been known to have side effects that disappear when the patient gets used to the drug, such as:

 More Common: